HOST A FELLOWS PROJECT

 HOW MUCH WILL IT COST MY ORGANIZATION?

 Coro asks all organizations to sponsor the project period with a financial contribution to Coro, which helps underwrite the cost of the Fellows Program training.
-Generally, the suggested donation for individual projects is $7,000 per Fellow.
+Generally, the donation for individual projects is $7,000 per Fellow.
 Group project donations range from $25,000 to $50,000, depending on the scope of work and number of Fellows assigned.
 The project funding can come from more than one organization.

 If you’re interested in applying for a 2018 project,